moijafcor/Aliaxer/README.md

 # Best Practices

-When scripting your aliases first consider if a (shell function)[https://www.gnu.org/software/bash/manual/bash.html#Shell-Functions] is better suited for your purposes instead of an alias because, as stated on the (Bash Manual)[https://www.gnu.org/software/bash/manual/bash.html#Aliases], they are a much more powerful instrument:
+When scripting your aliases first consider if a [shell function](https://www.gnu.org/software/bash/manual/bash.html#Shell-Functions) is better suited for your purposes instead of an alias because, as stated on the [Bash Manual](https://www.gnu.org/software/bash/manual/bash.html#Aliases), they are a much more powerful instrument:

 > For almost every purpose, shell functions are preferred over aliases.